Flag of The Flag of Pakistan

 The Flag of Pakistan

-The flag of Pakistan is primarily dark green with a white vertical stripe at the hoist side and a white crescent moon and five-pointed star centered in the green field.
-The green represents Islam while the white stripe symbolizes the rights of religious minorities in Pakistan.
-The crescent moon and star are traditional symbols of Islam.
+The flag of Pakistan is dark green with a white vertical stripe at the hoist and a white crescent moon and five-pointed star in the green field.
+The green is for Islam, the white stripe for the country's religious minorities.
+The crescent and star are long-standing Islamic symbols.

 Share this flag